The Elizabeth Haub Prize

 The Prize is awarded to Professor Koh Kheng Lian in recognition of her important and pioneering contributions to the development and evolution of environmental law in Singapore and in the whole ASEAN region.
 Her contributions have been particularly significant as regards both capacity building and scholarship in the field of ASEAN environmental law.

 Professor Koh Kheng Lian received her award and diploma at a ceremony which was held at Hotel Alpenhof Murnau, Murnau, Germany, on 14 November 2013.
+During this ceremony she delivered a lecture under the title of “Cultural Heritage as a Mechanism in Forging Identity: Realising an ASEAN Community 2015: An Impossible Dream?”
+The lecture will be published in March 2014.

 The Jury has decided to award the 2011 Elizabeth Haub Prize for Environmental Law to Professor Alan Boyle in recognition of his exceptional accomplishments in international environmental law.